Examining the Efficacy of Nutrient Management Practices for Agricultural Landscapes

 Following the workshop, CWN prepared a synthesis document for OMAFRA, in consultation with the Technical Advisory Group, of the outcomes and key messages from the workshop.
 The document focused on the high-level implications of leading knowledge and practice for selecting and implementing phosphorus management options, including recommended approaches and next steps for BMP selection.
 In the spring of 2018, CWN contacted representatives from the agricultural community, including those who work closely with farmers, to provide feedback on how the recommended approaches would play out “on-the-ground.”
 Their input was collated in a supplementary document.

 Key conclusions from the synthesis document include the importance of a multi-barrier, site-based approach to phosphorus management that balances crop fertility risk with environmental impacts in the context of significant hydrologic events.
-Efforts are already underway on many of the recommended approaches to move toward a site-based approach that considers dominant nutrient transport pathways, but better coordination of efforts, case studies, incentives and agricultural extension are also needed to support the agricultural community.
+At the time of the synthesis report, efforts were already underway on many of the recommended approaches to move toward a site-based approach that considers dominant nutrient transport pathways, but better coordination of efforts, case studies, incentives and agricultural extension were also needed to support the agricultural community.

 The insights generated in the workshop and the synthesis document were shared with the project participants, OMAFRA and published on CWN’s website.
 These findings will inform efforts by OMAFRA and other groups who are implementing phosphorus management programs and by CWN to inform its complementary work on convening and supporting groups who manage phosphorus losses from urban landscapes.